 Her debut album Estrogenia is a journey inside the artist.
 It’s not linear or simple.
 It’s a thought-provoking work of art."

 "Jalkeus’ vocal range is astounding as she glides across the chord changes.
 Her scat-singing is otherworldly (...) harp accompaniment is melodic and skillful."

 - Doc Wendell, LA Jazz Scene

-Anna is a highly respected educator and was a member of the renowned UNT Jazz faculty 2017-2019, teaching voice lessons and improvisation as well as directing the award winning UNT Jazz Singers in the fall of 2018.
-After some years freelancing in Boston she is currently based in Stockholm, Sweden, as well as occasionally working in the US.
-When she is not performing, composing or teaching, Anna enjoys horseback riding and playing the theremin.
+Anna was a member of the renowned jazz faculty at University of North Texas (UNT) 2017-2019, teaching voice lessons and improvisation as well as directing the award winning UNT Jazz Singers in the fall of 2018.
+After some years freelancing as a singer/harpist in Boston she is currently based in Stockholm, Sweden, while occasionally working in the US.
+When she's not performing, composing or teaching, Anna enjoys baking and horseback riding.